zhihanyang2022/zhihanyang2022.github.io/_posts/sutton_barto/2020-07-25-td-prediction.md

 Initialize V(s), for all s in S+, with V(terminal) = 0

 Loop for each episode:
-    b <- ay policy with coverage of pi
+    b <- any policy with coverage of pi
     Loop for each step of episode:

         # the behavior policy is justed for visiting all states